htlab-opu/dynamicstorm/README.md

 # DynamicStorm
-This module is for the vector file which is output from DynamicStudio.
+This python module is for the vector file which is output from DynamicStudio.

 Functions: